 Circles can be used as symbols or monograms in a logo, or as the shape where the entire logo lives.
-When we recently looked at what logo design choices Looka users make, we found that circle is the most popular container choice — and also one of the most-used symbol choices.
+We examined the most common design choices Looka users make and found that the circle is the most popular container choice!
+Circles are also one of the most-used symbol choices.

 Starbucks is such a recognizable brand, it dropped the wordmark from its logo in 2011.
 The famous siren mermaid figure — now with an ever-so-slightly asymmetrical face — remains contained in a green circle.
 The badge design pops on coffee cups, bags, signage, and more.

 Why it works: When you’re first starting your business, it’s hard to achieve brand identity without text in your logo.
 But since Starbucks has been around for many years, its brandmark can stand on its own.

 Having just the mark enhances the strength of the logo for scaling purposes, legibility, and functionality.
 Starbucks doesn’t have to worry about having a different logo across platforms or applications.
 And the brand isn’t afraid to use off-center placement on its packaging.

 Nivea released a new round logo in 2013.
 A white wordmark set in a dark blue circle are reminiscent of the brand’s classic tins of body lotion.
 While the previous rectangular logo left a ho-hum impression on packaging, the blue circle logo design is immediately recognizable and has vintage (yet modern) appeal.

 Why it works: Most of Nivea’s products have circle target areas, whether that’s the lid of a bottle or screw-top of a tin.
 When the company decided to rebrand with a round logo design, it matched its products perfectly.

 When you look at the updated products, it looks like the package and logo were designed together to keep brand identity.
 And when you see that dark blue circle, you think of Nivea.
 Truly, a perfect circle logo!